eurozulu/commandgo/README.md

 Not sure about maps yet.

 Part of the 'magic' is the mapping of data types from the string arguments, into the relevant type for the struct it maps to.
-Using go's `reflect` package, commando matches the signatures of each field or method with the arguments available and attempts to convert the string arguments into data type which match those signatures.
+Using go's `reflect` package, Mainline matches the signatures of each field or method with the arguments available and attempts to convert the string arguments into data type which match those signatures.
 This allows the developer to define the exact parameter types for each command and the types of each flag for that command.